Les Sept Laux

-Les Sept Laux is a group of three winter sports resorts of the Alps located in the Belledonne (Isère) about 35 km from Grenoble and 50 km from Chambery on common Theys, Les Adrets and La Ferrière.
+Les Sept Laux is a group of three winter sports resorts of the Alps located in the Belledonne (Isère) about 35 km from Grenoble and 50 km from Chambery in the communes of Theys, Les Adrets and Le Haut-Bréda.

 Les Sept Laux has two stations side valley of the Isère, (Prapoutel and Pipay) and one (Le Pleynet) on the other side of the massif.